Sekiro: Shadows Die Twice Review

 In combat, when an enemy is about to pull off a big move, the game throws up a red warning sign above your character.
 This gives you a split second to figure out what's coming and how to stop it.
 You can't parry these attacks, so you have to try things like jumping or dodging to avoid them.
 If you time your counter right, you can deal a good chunk of posture damage.
 This further emphasizes how much aggression this game expects from you.

 And here's why your prosthetic arm is so cool; it's a game-changer in combat.
 As you explore, you'll find different upgrades that give your arm new tricks.
-You can use it to throw shurikens or, you can equip the Loaded Axe that can smash through shields and stagger enemies.
+You can use it to throw shurikens, or you can equip the Loaded Axe to smash through shields and stagger enemies.

 The result of these mechanics is that almost every successful battle in Sekiro: Shadows Die Twice ends up being this badass swordfight with little to no moments where nothing happens.
 You are constantly doing attacks, dodging, jumping to avoid certain attacks, dashing in, and parrying.
 And you have no choice but to do all of this because your HP is only enough to tank two hits or three if you are lucky.
 You don't get any stronger if you can't beat bosses, by the way.